Enabling Efficient Attack Investigation via Human-in-the-Loop Security Analysis: Language Design

-For the \lang tracking query, \lang provides a novel syntax that provides various types of fine-grained control of the tracking process, including the flexible customization of tracking direction, POI, data source, tracking depth, and constraint expressions on entities and events for prioritizing or excluding certain entities and events.
-Rule $\langle track\_stmt\rangle$ gives the overall rule of the tracking query syntax.
-With this syntax, security analysts can easily control the tracking process and mitigate the dependency explosion problem by prioritizing attack-relevant parts and excluding attack-irrelevant parts.
+The tracking syntax (\ie Rule $\langle track\_stmt\rangle$) provides constructs for various types of fine-grained control of the causal dependency tracking process, including: tracking direction (backward/forward), POI, optional tracking depth, and entity and event constraints.
+This enables security analysts to effectively mitigate the dependency explosion during tracking by prioritizing attack-relevant parts.

-Let's take Query \circled{2} in \cref{fig:query} as an example.
-A backward tracking query (\ie Rule $\langle track\_direction\rangle$) is specified with the database (\eg \incode{db(host1)}) as the data source (\ie Rule $\langle data\_source\rangle$).
-Same as the search query, a graph variable bound to in-memory execution results can also be specified as the data source (\eg \incode{g4} in Query \circled{6}).
-Besides, the tracking starts from the execution results of the previous query: \incode{poi1} is specified as the start entities of the tracking (\ie Rule $\langle track\_poi\rangle$), which is declared and assigned in the previous search query Query \circled{1} as its execution results.
-In addition to the graph variable, constraint expression on entities can also be specified as start entities (\eg \incode{curl} processes in Query \circled{4}).
-To constrain the tracking process, entities with names as \incode{vscode} are excluded (\ie Rule $\langle track\_filter\rangle$) as they are most likely benign.
-Since a full tracking won't stop until all eligible events are found, it can take a long time to execute.
-To facilitate quick result inspection at the current stage, a tracking depth limit (\ie Rule $\langle track\_limit\rangle$) is specified (\eg \incode{limit step 2}) to constrain the tracking scope.
-The execution results of the tracking query \circled{2} are a backward dependency graph, which is bound to the graph variable \incode{g2} for display and passed to subsequent queries for further investigation.
+Take Query \circled{2} in \cref{subsec:query-cases} as an example.
+A backward tracking query is specified with a database (\eg \incode{db(host1)}) as the data source.
+The tracking begins with the execution results of the previous query, where \incode{poi1} is the starting entity, which was defined in Query \circled{1} and bound to its results.
+To constrain the process, Query \circled{2} excludes entities with the name \incode{vscode} (\ie Rule $\langle track\_filter\rangle$), which are most likely benign.
+The execution results of Query \circled{2} produce a backward dependency graph, which is stored in the variable \incode{g1} for display in the UI and can be used in subsequent queries.